 Emergency contraception (EC) is available in Albania: LNG EC is included in national policies for family planning but is only available for purchase from pharmacies and is not provided for free or reimbursed by social security.
+Since mid 2017 UPA EC is also available.

 - Sexual & reproductive health background information